 Critical Terrorism Studies

 Critical Terrorism Studies recognises that in the wake of the 9/11 attacks, and those in London, Madrid, Paris and beyond, terrorism and political violence have become ever more pressing contemporary issues.
-But, what is ‘terrorism’; what does the term itself actually mean?
+But, what is ‘terrorism’, what does the term itself actually mean?
 What causes political violence, how is it represented in modern multi-mediated societies and how does the issue of ‘counter terrorism’ impact on the lives of people today?
 How has the ‘fear’ of terrorism come to affect our society?
 These are the sort of questions this module is designed to address.
 You will be invited to employ and develop your understanding of critical sociological theories, concepts and approaches in order to investigate these matters of great contemporary social importance.

-Module code: SPY3110
+Module code: SPY3143

 Credits: 20

-Issues for Professional Practice
+Issues of Professional Practice

-Issues for Professional Practice involves a critical examination of professions, professional identity and professional practice in the context of welfare, health and education services for children, families and adults.
+Issues of Professional Practice involves a critical examination of professions, professional identity and professional practice in the context of welfare, health and education services for children, families and adults.
 The module will provide you with the opportunity to consider and critically analyse the meaning and development of professionalisation, frameworks for ‘best practice’ and the implications of current policy and strategies for intervention.
 The module will enable you to critically engage with such ideas, concepts and issues as professional power, partnership, developmentalism, inter-professional and multi-agency working, in addition to anti-oppressive, reflective and ‘critical practice’.
 The aim is to provide opportunities for critical analysis of the links and relationships between theory and practice and to encourage the use of learning from previous experience and learning.

-Module code: SPY3107
+Module code: SPY3147

 Credits: 20

-Module code: SPY3101
+Module code: SPY3148

 Credits: 20

-Work-based Learning and Employability 2
+Work-based learning and Employability 2

-Work-based Learning and Employability 2 is designed to bridge the world of higher education with the world of work.
+Work-based learning and Employability 2 is designed to bridge the world of higher education with the world of work.
 You will develop a critical understanding of issues related to organisational structure, leadership and culture.
 There will be an opportunity to apply theory and disciplinary specialist knowledge to practical experience within a work-based setting through undertaking a 60 hour placement.
 You will develop your personal and professional profiles through continuous reflection on practice using student-centred learning opportunities.
 Throughout the module you will also develop your employability profile in preparation for career entry.

-Module code: SPY3127
+Module code: SPY3146

 Credits: 20